Construction Management HNC

 How will I study my course?

-You will study by way of face-to-face lectures and turials.
-A part time day release option (by video conference) may be available at some locations.
-Please contact your preferred college for more details.
+- You will study by way of face-to-face lectures and tutorials.
+A part-time day-release option (by video conference) may be available at some locations.
+Please contact your preferred campus for more details

 How long will my course last?